 Popular Reasons Why Managers Fail to Delegate

-Successful delegating will save you time!
-As a leading provider of delegation skills, we provided training for a business manager based in central London, after attending our 1 day Delegation Skills for Managers course, she saved herself an amazing two hours per day – Yes you did read that right – TWO hours per day!
+How?
+As a leading provider of delegation, Live And Learn Consultancy provided training for a business manager based in central London.
+After attending our 1 Day Delegation Training, she saved herself an amazing two hours per day.
+40 Hours per month!